What is Gentle Somatic Yoga®?

 In traditional Hatha yoga, asanas (postures) are often practiced with the intent to reach a “full expression” of any given pose.
 In other words, modern day yoga classes can be experienced as very athletic and the student is striving for alignment and flexibility.

 In some cases, especially in an environment of competition and/or comparison, performing traditional yoga poses can lead to sacrificing a more intuitive and intentional relationship with the body.
 In other cases there may be so many muscles actively engaged at one time during asana practice that it can be challenging for the brain to integrate all of the information that the various body parts are providing.

 Gentle Somatic Yoga, in contrast, strips all of this away from the outset.
-It provides corrective exercises and sequences of movement that seem so subtle, and yet it is that subtlety that provides a deep and profound experience(s) of your own anatomy.
+The therapeutic yoga & somatic movements provide corrective exercises and sequences of movement that seem so subtle, and yet it is that subtlety that provides a deep and profound experience(s) of your own anatomy.

 These techniques, also called Somatic Movement Flows, are designed for a personal exploration of the mind/body connection.
 We do this through isolating specific muscles, mindfully contracting those muscles, and then slowly releasing them until the tone of muscles return back to neutral.
 It is through the practice of isolating and focusing on particular muscles in a way that provides the brain with information that it can synthesize and use to create a more integrated experience of body and mind.

 The main intention with Gentle Somatic Yoga is to sense and explore the movements from within by discovering where the edginess (Sensory Motor Amnesia) is and by approaching these places with a gentle spirit of investigation.